 - Software integrations: Expect to maintain regularly as software products are updated.

-- Software customizations: Updated or reapplied in software release cycles.
+- Software customisations: Updated or reapplied in software release cycles.

 - User’s mobile device support: Effort required for app development and support.

 Determine the total cost of your legacy ERP vs new ERP system

 From the four tables above, transfer the total for each area of investment, as well as the subtotals of the new system costs, to the table below.
 You will now be able to see the total savings or additional costs of going to a new system.
 Expect a mix of negative and positive subtotals for the “5-Year Difference.”

 - If the total “5-Year Difference” is positive, it means that it is more expensive to maintain your legacy system then to replace it.
 That amount is a direct benefit and needs to be added to Table 8: Summary of ERP Benefits (below).

 - If the total “5-Year Difference” is negative, it means the new system will be more expensive to implement then to maintain your existing system.
 The additional benefits will be covered in the next section.

 - The total of the New System’s 5-Year Costs will be used below in the ROI calculation as “the investment.”